Pilonidal Cyst (cont.)

 - Find a local Dermatologist in your town

-Who is at risk for developing a pilonidal cyst?
+What are risk factors for a pilonidal cyst?

 Viewers share their comments